 Dr. Robert Swift, a researcher at the Providence Veterans Affairs Medical Center in Rhode Island, coauthored one of the few review papers on hangovers in 1998.
 It's still one of the most frequently cited sources on the topic.
 The rundown on hangover remedies that follows is based on that review, an interview with Dr. Swift, and several other sources.

 There may be something to it, says Dr. Swift.
-Both alcohol and short-acting sedatives, such as benzodiazepines like diazepam (Valium), interact with GABA receptors on brain cells, he explains, and it's well documented that some people have withdrawal symptoms from short-acting sedatives as they wear off.
+Both alcohol and certain sedatives, such as benzodiazepines like diazepam (Valium), interact with GABA receptors on brain cells, he explains.
+And it's well documented that some people have withdrawal symptoms from short-acting sedatives as they wear off.
 Perhaps the brain reacts similarly as blood alcohol levels begin to drop.

 Even so, Dr. Swift advises against using alcohol as a hangover remedy.
 "The hair of the dog just perpetuates a cycle," he says.
 "It doesn't allow you to recover."

-Drink coffee or tea.
+6. Drink coffee or tea.
 Caffeine may not have any special anti-hangover powers, but as a stimulant, it could help with the grogginess.
-Coffee is a diuretic, though, so it may exacerbate dehydration.